MarkTiedemann/marktiedemann.github.io/index.md

 More details coming soon...
 But here's a short preview: I recently worked on the agency software-as-a-service [HQ](https://hellohq.io) and its reimagined companion [Q.](https://meetq.ai) at [HQLabs](https://hqlabs.com/).

-A long time ago, in a galaxy far, far away, I studied Business Informatics at [HAW Hamburg](https://www.haw-hamburg.de/english.html) (as it turned out, I vastly preferred the computer science part over the business one...).
+A long time ago, in a galaxy far, far away, I studied Business Informatics at [HAW Hamburg](https://www.haw-hamburg.de/english.html) (but I preferred the informatics part).

 #### # Want to work with me?

 TL;DR - If you want to work with me, please be aware that I _dislike_ open-plan offices, working early in the morning, and JIRA.

-I'm a bit introvert so I prefer a quiet working environment with a small team.
+I'm a bit introverted so I prefer a quiet working environment with a small team.
 I do, however, love to pair-program from time to time!
 (Doing it every day would probably exhaust me, though.)
 I'm open to remote work, but haven't tried it yet.

 I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
 This means I work best in the afternoon, evening, sometimes late at night, but absolutely _not_ in the morning hours.
 After having a good night's sleep, I usually start my work around noon.

 I'm pretty comfortable in both front- and backend, and I dabble in (dev) ops from time to time.
 I think _no code_ `>` correct code `>` simple, maintainable code `>` performant code, but I'm willing to throw exceptions for good reasons on a case by case basis.

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
-And if I didn't, I probably had a bluescreen or, worse, got distracted learning something new, drifting off into the depths of the internet or the terminal for a few hours...
+If I didn't, I probably got distracted learning something new, drifting off into the depths of the internet or the terminal for a few hours... and hopefully, came back as a better programmer.

-Being both an imperfect perfectionist and/or a minimalist, I probably enjoy refactoring and code reviews more than the average person.
+Being both an imperfect perfectionist and/or a minimalist, quite naturally, I enjoy refactoring and code reviews more than the average person.
 Plus, I hate typos.

 I like to share knowledge!
 Of all sorts, from technical tutorials for my co-workers (e.g. _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.